Pimco, the world's biggest bond fund manager, set May 1 as the

 regulatory paperwork detailing ILB that the company first filed in

 November 2010.
-Those countries can include the U.S., the filing
+Those countries can include the U.S., according to

 The launch of ILB will mark Pimco's latest attempt to breathe